san-kumar/howdoi/README.md

 # howdoi

-Tell you how to do something in the linux terminal.
+Tell you how to do something in the linux terminal by searching the internet for answers.

 ## Examples